loopbackio/strong-error-handler/README.md

 ## Migration from LoopBack 2.x

+NOTE: This is only required for applications scaffolded with old versions of the `slc loopback` tool.

 To migrate a LoopBack 2.x application to use `strong-error-handler`:

 1. In `package.json` dependencies, remove `"errorhandler": "^x.x.x”,`